-Lab is scheduled from 8:30am to 11:15am, MTWTh.
-Every day attendance is expected.
-NO extra time will be given [cannot stay past 11:15am] nor extra days.
-Clean-up begins at 11:05am.
-ALL LAB REPORTS ARE TO BE PRINTED OUT AND HANDED IN AT THE BEGINNING OF LAB on the DUE DATE ABOVE [within the first 15 minutes after official lab start time] ON THE DUE DATE and are late if not printed.

-Emailed lab reports will NOT be accepted under any circumstances!
+ALL LAB REPORTS ARE TO BE PRINTED OUT AND HANDED IN AT THE BEGINNING OF LAB [within the first 15 minutes after official lab start time] ON THE DUE DATE.
+They are late if not printed & turned in on time.
+Emailed lab reports will NOT be accepted under any circumstances.